solo-io/solo-docs/gloo/docs/gloo_routing/virtual_services/authentication/external_auth/oauth/dex/_index.md

 ## Motivation

 [Dex Identify Provider](https://github.com/dexidp/dex) is an OpenID Connect identity hub.
-Dex can be used to expose a consistent OpenID Connect interface to your applications while allowing your users to use their existing identity from various back-ends, include LDAP, SAML, and other OIDC providers.
+Dex can be used to expose a consistent OpenID Connect interface to your applications while allowing your users to use their existing identity provider from various back-ends, including LDAP, SAML, and other OIDC providers.

 Using an Identity Hub like Dex has a few advantages: